zccrs/tty-debug/README.md

 This mode:
 - Scans TTY 1-12 every 100ms
-- Shows session leader and VT control process information for TTYs in VT_PROCESS mode
+- Shows session leader and all processes that have the TTY device open
-- **Automatically starts signal monitoring** for detected VT control processes using `strace`
+- **Automatically starts signal monitoring** for ALL detected processes using `strace`
 - Reports when TTYs enter or leave VT_PROCESS mode
 - Prints a status message every 5 seconds if no VT_PROCESS TTYs are found